chetan-mehta707/REST-APP/README.md

 We have designed two REST API's for getting the average and median price of the bitcoin for a mentioned duration.

 ### API Overview :
-1. Mean : Will return the mean of buy and sale price since the duration(in minutes). http://localhost:8080/BitcoinSummary/btc/mean/{duration} .
+1. Mean : Will return the JSON containing mean of buy and sale price since the duration(in minutes). http://localhost:8080/BitcoinSummary/btc/mean/{duration} .
     eg : http://localhost:8080/BitcoinSummary/btc/mean/10 .
     Sample Output : {"currency":"USD","sellPrice":"7480.18","buyPrice":"7491.44"}

-2. Median : Will return the median of buy and sale price since the duration(in minutes). http://localhost:8080/BitcoinSummary/btc/median/{duration} .
+2. Median : Will return the JSON containing median of buy and sale price since the duration(in minutes). http://localhost:8080/BitcoinSummary/btc/median/{duration} .
     eg : http://localhost:8080/BitcoinSummary/btc/median/10 .
     Sample Output : {"currency":"USD","sellPrice":"7473.52","buyPrice":"7487.71"}